The Siemens C651 trains are the second generation of rolling stock for the North-South and East-West Lines.

 19 trains of six cars each were purchased to complement the opening of the Woodlands extension in 1996.
-The trains have been in passenger service since 2 May 1995, and are housed in Bishan, Ulu Pandan and Changi Depots.
+The trains have been in passenger service since 2 May 1995, and are housed in Bishan, Ulu Pandan, Changi and Tuas Depots.

 Built 1993 - 1994

 19 trains of 6 cars each, numbered 201/202 to 237/238

 Contract 651 for the design and building of 19 trains was awarded to Siemens Aktiengsellschaft on 14 October 1992.